Lambosaurus/STM32X/Docs/CAN.md

 //#define CAN_DUAL_FIFO
 ```

 The CAN time quanta will be automatically computed, but may be manually specified in the Board.h file.

-This is not reccommended unless you have a specific requirement to do so.
+> [!WARNING]
+> Setting the time quanta manually is not reccommended.
+This may be depricated in the future.

 ```C
 // Set the time segments